 Model 3: adjustment for the variables in Model 2 with additional adjustment for office SBP and DBP.

 Comparing daytime SBP versus office SBP.
 We will fit two Cox regression models, with one including daytime SBP using the mean of 2 ABPM readings and the other including the mean of two office SBP readings.
 Using bootstrap resampling, we will estimate a 95% confidence interval for the difference in the hazard ratios between mean daytime SBP using 2 readings versus office SBP.
 Adjustment will be performed for the covariates in Model 3.
-If the confidence interval for this difference does not contain 0, it indicates that one SBP measurement approach is more closely associated with CVD than the other.
+If the confidence interval for this difference does not contain 0, it indicates that one SBP measurement approach is more closely associated with CVD than the other, suggesting better performance for CVD risk stratification.
 We will also estimate using bootstrap resampling the difference in C-statistics between these two Cox regression models to assess whether one SBP measurement approach produces a model that is better able to discriminate between participants with high versus low risk of CVD.

 Mean daytime SBP according to ABPM will be defined in the following ways: